-A significant portion of our outstanding shares are held by pre-IPO investors, employees, or investors who received our stock as consideration for companies we have acquired and hold it under lockup.
+A significant portion of our outstanding shares are held by pre-IPO investors and employees.
 In addition, institutional investors may from time to time accumulate relatively large amounts of our publicly traded shares.
 The average daily trading volume for our common stock during 2015 was 411,080 shares.
 In addition, we are relatively new to the public markets and not well known to many analysts, investors, and others who could influence demand for our shares.
 Further, because we are a relatively small company without an established history of profitability, the range of investors willing to invest in our shares may be relatively limited.
 As a result of these factors, our shares can be susceptible to sudden, rapid declines in price, especially when large blocks of shares are sold.
 Under our Insider Trading Policy, we impose trading blackouts during the period beginning on or about the fifteenth day of the last month of each quarter and ending after two trading days following the filing of our next quarterly report on Form 10-Q or Annual Report on Form 10-K. A substantial number of our employees are limited to selling their equity incentive plan shares during these open windows.
-In addition, our employee restricted stock and restricted stock unit awards typically vest each May 15 and November 15, and are subject to lock-up arrangements that expire in large numbers on certain dates.
-These insider trading windows, restricted stock vesting mechanics, and acquisition stock arrangements that expire in large numbers or extrain dates.
-These insider trading windows, restricted stock vesting mechanics, and acquisition stock arrangements to concentrate selling into certain periods, and the resulting sales pressure can cause the trading price of our common stock to decline at those times.
-Sales of a substantial number of such shares, or the perception that such sales may occur, could cause our share price to fall or ma
+In addition, our employee restricted stock and restricted stock unit awards typically vest each May 15 and November 15, and are subject to automatic sale arrangements at those dates to cover taxes accruing on vesting.
+Finally, shares we issue as consideration for acquisitions may be subject to lock-up arrangements that expire in large numbers on certain dates.
+These insider trading windows, restricted stock vesting mechanics, and acquisition stock arrangements tend to concentrate selling into certain periods, and the resulting sales pressure can cause the trading price of our common stock to decline at those times.
+Sales of a substantial number of such shares, or the perception that such sales may occur, could cause our share price to fall or make it more difficult for investors to sell our common stock at a time and price that they deem